Published on: 20 Nov 2020 17:03

 Other useful information

-In order to focus resources on maintaining the uplift of general waste bins, Glasgow City Council (GCC) have suspended the collection of bulk waste 12 noon on Thursday 19th March until further notice.
+In order to focus resources on maintaining the uplift of general waste bins, Glasgow City Council (GCC) have suspended the collection of bulk waste until further notice.

 While the suspension of bulk uplift is in place please do not leave items on the street.
 These items will not be collected.
 Please leave any unwanted items safely on your own property such as your back garden or your back court and remain mindful of any fire risk.